best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 [The Government Service Standard](https://www.gov.uk/service-manual/service-standard) outlines best practices for creating public services, which includes analysis.
 You should use this when designing and managing the development of analysis.

 The rest of this page describes the benefits of doing analysis as code and aims to help you ensure that your team are applying the good quality assurance practices outlined in the wider [Quality assurance of code for analysis and research guidance](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html).
-Code that applies these good practices are refered to as reproducible analytical pipelines (RAP).
+Code that applies these good practices is referred to as a reproducible analytical pipeline (RAP).

 Analysis team managers should not need an in-depth understanding of the code produced by their team.
 However, they should be able to asses whether adequate quality assurance is being applied to the development of the analysis.